-Other factors to determine how much you need to retire
+Determining how much super you need to retire

-There are a number of things to take into account when determining how much you need to retire.
+There are a number of factors to consider when determining how much super you need to retire.

 This may be hard to know if you’ve still got a while to go before retiring, but the sooner you start thinking about it, the sooner you can implement a plan to turn your retirement dreams into a reality.